JoyTerence/Gatsby-Blog/content/Neural Style Transfer/index.md

 ---

 As with other developments in deep neural network world, this introduced a different view to the problem.
+It made use of two terms:

-It discussed about the representation of the content from the first image (content image) and the appearance of the second image (style image) and how to combine them using deep neural network to get the desired output.
+* Content Image: the 'structure' or the representation of the content from the first image.

+* Style Image: the 'appearance' or style of from the second image.

+The paper discussed about how to use the above to create a new third image that has content of first and style of second.
+It leveraged the processing of information that travelled across the layers of neural network.
+Or in other words, it took advantage of what a neural network saw in the input image to generate the mixed output image.
+Let's see how and what exactly it achieved.
+But before that, a bit about what neural networks are and what do they _see_ when we give an image as input.

 ### Here we go...

-The deep neural networks are made of multiple layers of something called 'neurons' (see [this blog](https://joyterencebarnes.netlify.app/deep-learning-neurons/)) which can be pictured as follows.
+The deep neural networks are made of multiple layers of something called 'neurons' (see [this blog](https://joyterencebarnes.netlify.app/deep-learning-neurons/) for a quick idea about it).
+The entire network can be pictured as follows.

 ![](./vgg19.png)

-As you can see, first layer interacts with the image directly.
-The following layers take input from the output of layer before it.
+As you can see, 1<sup>st</sup> layer interacts with the image directly.
+The 2<sup>nd</sup> layer takes output of this 1<sup>st</sup> layer as its input, 3<sup>rd</sup> layer from 2<sup>nd</sup> and so on.
 We know that neural networks 'learn' something about the image and also, it has been observed that the initial layers learn to detect simple stuff about the images.
 It could be a simple straight line, circle...
-The layers above it could get these lines, circle as inpus and detect something more meaningful like an eye structure, lip structure and so on.
-The layers above this could use this eye, lip.. and detect the entire face.
-Or in other words, as you progress across the layers, the networks is able to see a bigger 'picture' (pun intended) of the input image.
+The layers above it could get these lines, circle as input and detect something more meaningful like an eye structure, lip structure and so on (if input image was human face).
+The layers above this could use this eye and lip and detect the entire face.

+In short, as you progress across the layers, the networks is able to see a bigger 'picture' (pun intended) of the input image.

+**NOTE**:

+_I have told that neural networks learn about structure of eyes and so on from human image.
+But this is not true always.
+Truth is that neural network behaves like a blackbox.
+We never know what it learns, but after running it against thousands of images, it is safe to assume that neural network learns such 'bigger' picture in its own way for now._

 With this making sense, it makes it easier to explain the idea behind the paper.